-The fabrics worn by African women are sometimes used as a method of non-verbal communication and expression due to their well-known hidden meanings.
-The colours and symbols used in each print design can symbolise a tribe, marriage and social status of the wearer.
+The fabrics worn by African women are sometimes used as a way of non-verbal communication due to their well-known hidden meanings.
+The colours and symbols used in each print design can symbolise a tribe, marriage, and social status of the wearer.

-After the fabrics are designed, printed and distributed to markets, particularly in West Africa, the women who wear them create the stories and hidden meanings behind them.
-This information is passed back to the manufacturer who gives the fabric a new catchy name.
+After the fabrics are designed, printed, and distributed to markets, particularly in West Africa, the women who wear the cloth create the stories and hidden meanings behind them.
+This information is then passed back to the manufacturer who gives the fabric a new catchy name.

-For example, there is a popular Ghanaian print known as ‘speed bird’.
-It has multiple birds flying in the same direction meaning you can be ‘rich today, poor tomorrow’ as money can easily fly away.
+For example, there is a popular Ghanaian print known as ‘Speed Bird’ with multiple birds flying in the same direction.
+This pattern means you can be ‘rich today, poor tomorrow’ as money can easily fly away.

 Another popular print in Ghana is called ‘Nsu Bura’, which is an Akan word for ‘water well’.
-The ripples of water that are visible when water is collected from a well is represented by the tiny dots in the design.
-It means that whatever you do (good or bad) it will impact everyone around you.
+The ripples of water that are visible when water is collected from a well are represented by the tiny dots in the design.

 The basic steps of African wax print fabric production include: